Ylianst/MeshCentral/docs/docs/install/index.md

 ### Ubuntu 18.04

 In this section, we will look at installing MeshCentral on Ubuntu 18.04 LTS.
 This is a long term support of Ubuntu freely available for download at <https://www.ubuntu.com>.
 Both the desktop and server versions of Ubuntu will work.
 If this is a remote server and the desktop will not be needed, the server version of Ubuntu can be used.
-This section will describe a way to install MeshCentral in a user’s home folder, however there is a more secure way to do it, see “Increased Security Installation” at the end of this section.
+This section will describe a way to install MeshCentral in a user’s home folder, however there is a more secure way to do it, see `Increased Security Installation` at the end of this section.

 In all cases, MeshCentral must not be installed as root user.
 It’s not secure and the instructions below will not work correctly.